 Attend a fire station ball

 If you’re looking for what to do in Paris on Bastille Day to be among locals, then you really should attend a fire station party.
-This year they’ll be held on the evenings of July 12th or 13th, many fire stations (caserne in French) around the city open their doors to the public for a free party (donations appreciated).
+This year they’ll be held on the evenings of July 13th or 14th, many fire stations (caserne in French) around the city open their doors to the public for a free party (donations appreciated).
 Most stations have large courtyards where the party happens and where there is a stage with live music or DJs, in addition to food and beverage stands.

-This year they will start at 6:30 pm and go until late.
-You can find a full list of the balls at this link, but on July 12th we’re fans of the caserne on Rue Boursault in the 17th and on the night of the 13th, the casernes on Rue du Jour in the 1st or rue Carpeaux in the 18th.
-All ages welcome, although we highly recommend coming on the early side as the lines get longer and longer as the hours tick past.
+The parties on the 13th usually start at 7 or 9 pm and go until late.
+You can find a full list of the balls at this link, but I’m a fan of the caserne on Rue Boursault in the 17th, the caserne on Rue du Jour in the 1st and the one on rue Carpeaux in the 18th.
+All ages welcome, although I highly recommend coming on the early side as the lines get longer and longer as the hours tick past.

 Fire Station Balls | Various Arrondissements | 14th July | (*Contact firehouses for WA information)